Niall Mason: Doncaster Rovers

 On 6 August 2016, Mason joined Doncaster Rovers on loan until January alongside Chelsea's Jordan Houghton.
 Both players made their debut on the same day, in a 3–2 loss to Accrington Stanley.
 On 1 January 2017, Mason had his loan extended until the end of the season.

-On 8 May 2017 Doncaster Rovers signed Mason permanently from Aston Villa for an undisclosed fee.
+On 8 May 2017, Doncaster Rovers signed Mason permanently from Aston Villa for an undisclosed fee.
 He scored his first goal on 23 December that year, a penalty that was the only goal of a victory away to Bristol Rovers.
 Three days later, he scored in the same way in a 3–0 win over Northampton Town at the Keepmoat Stadium.

 Mason was a regular under Darren Ferguson and then Grant McCann, but was suspended in January 2019 following his conviction.
 In March 2019, Mason was sacked from Doncaster Rovers as a result of his conviction for sexual assault.

 Peterborough United

 In June 2019 he signed for Peterborough United.
 He scored his first goal for the club in an EFL Trophy tie against Burton Albion on 8 September 2020.

-On 11 May 2021 it was announced that he would leave Peterborough at the end of his contract.
+On 11 May 2021, it was announced that he would leave Peterborough at the end of his contract.
 He scored his first and only league goal for The Posh in his final appearance for the club against his former side Doncaster a few days beforehand.

 In August 2021, Mason had a brief trial at Dundee.
 His presence led to fan protests over his conviction.

+Al Shahiniya

-In December 2021, Mason returned to Qatar and after a spell playing for Lusail, he joined Qatari Second Division side Al Shahaniya.
+In December 2021, Mason returned to Qatar and after a spell playing for Lusail, he joined Qatari side Al Shahaniya.
+In the summer of 2023 he signed a new extension on his deal for a reported $1.25 million a year salary.
+In July 2024, Mason joined Muaither after the federation declined him to continue at Al Shahiniya.